 My areas of specialist knowledge and expertise are in the broad remit of arts, entertainment, travel, food/drink/hospitality industries.
 I have been writing about these areas for over 25 years, and have within the past 20 years provided content, copywriting, and forensic editorial refurbishment for many websites relating to music, travel, hotel, bar/restaurant businesses, as well as for numerous other companies.
 If you’re looking for an experienced copywriter/content provider that can deliver value to your work, product and/or brand (or whatever you wish to call it), then don’t hesitate to contact me.
 Tony Clayton-Lea (firstname.lastname@example.org)

 The most important aspect of copywriting is that you should know exactly who it is you’re writing for.
 The more specific, the better.
 The second most important?
 Focus on the advantages, the value, of what it is you’re writing about – not just the features.
-A really good writer can fuse copywriting (which aims to create value for the brand or product) with content writing (which aims to create value to the customer).
+A really good writer can fuse copywriting (which aims to create value for the brand or product) with content writing (which aims to create value for the customer).
 The perfect end result?
 Not making the customer feel like they’re caught up in an advertisement.
 Different products and brands have different features, the end results of which are sales.
 The readers, however, have opinions and emotional responses.
 Emphasising the benefits of these features engage the interest of the reader.
 Being aware of the benefits make the reader want to experience them.

 1] Write for impact.

 2] Draft an effective headline: a concise, deft and well-written headline will draw the reader into the main text.